September 15, 2025

 Floating Solar Sarawak: Batang Ai Dam Project

-This public-private partnership aligns with Sarawak’s broader strategy to generate over 15% of its energy from renewable sources by 2026.
-The Chief Minister emphasized that the project supports state goals to increase renewable capacity and reduce carbon emissions, positioning Sarawak as a leader in sustainable energy development.
-Further exploration of floating solar opportunities in the region is underway, as highlighted by Masdar, Sarawak and Gentari’s exploration of a new floating solar plant.
+This public-private partnership supports Sarawak’s broader strategy to derive over 15% of its energy from renewable sources by 2026.
+The Chief Minister emphasized that the project aligns with Sarawak’s goals to increase renewable capacity and reduce carbon emissions, positioning the state as a regional leader in sustainable energy.
+Further exploration of floating solar opportunities is underway, as highlighted by Masdar, Sarawak and Gentari’s exploration of a new floating solar plant.

 Potential of Floating Solar Technology in Sarawak